 Nutella.
 I first had it at twenty, and what a revelation it was, spread on toast in the little flat I was visiting outside London.
 In the ensuing decades this chocolate-hazelnut treat remained a sweet memory along with Aero bars.
 When it finally hit North American grocery stores I read the label and was deterred by the hydrogenated oil.

 Ferrero has since reformulated Nutella to eliminate hydrogenated oil, and the company is ahead of the Girl Scouts in trying to source its palm oil from sustainable sources.
 You could do worse than to buy the commercial version.
-Just think of either the store or homemade varieties as special occasion food, not a regular breakfast item.
+Just think of either the store or homemade varieties as special occasion food (who convinced parents it would be OK to serve chocolate frosting for breakfast?).

 I made it for a weekend brunch when my whole family was home, adapting the vegan chocolate-hazelnut spread recipe I found at Kelly Brozyna’s The Spunky Coconut.
 The family loved my version of Nutella spread on slices of freshly-made French toast and topped with sliced bananas.
 The idea of the French toast-Nutella-banana sandwich came from Tastefully Julie.